fhsantanna/bibliometrics/README.md

 * Notebook 6 - Count and plot the bigram frequency of the abstracts.
 Input: "table_1_eligible.csv"

 * Notebook 7 - Count and plot the number of described species per year.
-Input: "DSMZ_bactnames.xlsx"
+Input: "DSMZ_bactnames.csv"

 ## Author